 And kids are no different.
 When the stress hits, the self-care can be the first thing to disappear.

-The past few months of 2020 really pushed me to be more deliberate about my self care.
-It became an essential and a non-negotiable to me getting through these uncertain times.
+The past few months and years have really pushed me to be more deliberate about my self care.
+It became an essential and a non-negotiable to me getting through uncertain.
 I respond well to consistency and structure, so I created a daily checklist for myself of the things I thought were most important.

 Now a checklist might not be for you or your students (I see you type B), but taking care of yourself will be.
 Plus, there is not better and easier way to focus on self-care for kids than to teach them about healthy habits and routines.